oprypin/mkdocs-section-index/README.md

 * `is_page` = `True`
 * `is_section` = `True`

 Such a special item gets put into a nav in the place of a `Section` which has a `Page` with an intentionally omitted title as its first child.
-Those two are naturally combined into a special page-section that's a hybrid of the two.
+Those two are naturally combined into a special [section-page](mkdocs_section_index/__init__.py) that's a hybrid of the two.

 [nav]: https://www.mkdocs.org/user-guide/custom-themes/#nav
 [Section]: https://www.mkdocs.org/user-guide/custom-themes/#section